Relex12/Markdown-Table-of-Contents/README.md

 **It's a 2 step procedure:**

-* first, install Markdown-Table-of-Contents by cloning the repo : `git clone https://github.com/Relex12/Markdown-Table-of-Contents.git`
+1. install Markdown-Table-of-Contents by cloning the repo : `git clone https://github.com/Relex12/Markdown-Table-of-Contents.git`
-* then, run the script on your Markdown file : `python toc.py  FileName.md` (locations of `toc.py` and your file can be relative to the working directory or absolute)
+2. run the script on your Markdown file : `python3 toc.py FileName.md` (locations of `toc.py` and your file can be relative to the working directory or absolute)

 ## CLI arguments